KitaKen1/BrainOrganoidComputer-FutureAndApplication/README.md

 ### Brain organoid image to Video ART (June 29, 2024)
 ![Process Diagram](images/brainorganoidtodance.png)

-By using FinalSpark company's site live of brain organoid, and processing by chatGPT and Luma dream machine, dancing image art is got.
+By using FinalSpark company's site live of brain organoid (https://finalspark.com/live/), and processing by chatGPT and Luma dream machine, dancing image art is got.

 ## Contact